Hakuin Ekaku: Zen sickness

 Hakuin's early extreme exertions affected his health, and at one point in his young life he fell ill for almost two years, experiencing what would now probably be classified as a nervous breakdown by Western medicine.
-He called it Zen sickness, and sought the advice of a Taoist cave dwelling hermit named Hakuyu, who prescribed a visualization and breathing practice which eventually relieved his symptoms.
+He called it Zen sickness, and in later life often narrated to have sought the advice of a Taoist cave dwelling hermit named Hakuyu, who prescribed a visualization (the 'soft butter method') and breathing practice ('introspective meditation', using abdominal breathing and focussing on the hara), which eventually relieved his symptoms.
 From this point on, Hakuin put a great deal of importance on physical strength and health in his Zen practice, and studying Hakuin-style Zen required a great deal of stamina.
 Hakuin often spoke of strengthening the body by concentrating the spirit, and followed this advice himself.
 Well into his seventies, he claimed to have more physical strength than he had at age thirty, being able to sit in zazen meditation or chant sutras for an entire day without fatigue.
-The practices Hakuin learned from Hakuyu are still passed down within the Rinzai school.
+The practices Hakuin claimed to have learned from Hakuyu are still passed down within the Rinzai school.

-Head priest at Shōin-ji
+Temple priest at Shōin-ji

 After another several years of travel, at age 31 Hakuin returned to Shoin-ji, the temple where he had been ordained.
-He was soon installed as head priest, a capacity in which he would serve for the next half-century.
+He was soon installed as head priest, a capacity in which he would serve for the next half-century, giving Torin Sosho, who had followed-up Tanrei, as his "master" when enscribing himself in the Mioshi-ji bureaucracy.
 When he was installed as head priest of Shōin-ji in 1718, he had the title of Dai-ichiza, "First Monk":

 It was around this time that he adopted the name "Hakuin", which means "concealed in white", referring to the state of being hidden in the clouds and snow of mount Fuji.

 Final awakening

 Although Hakuin had several "satori experiences", he did not feel free, and was unable to integrate his realization into his ordinary life.
-At age 41, he experienced a final and total awakening, while reading the Lotus Sutra, the sutra that he had disregarded as a young student.
+While eventually admitting a small number of students, Hakuin committed himself to a thorough practice, sitting all night in zazen.
+At age 41, he experienced a decisive awakening, while reading the Lotus Sutra, the sutra that he had disregarded as a young student.
 He realized that the Bodhi-mind means working for the good of every sentient being:

 He wrote of this experience, saying "suddenly I penetrated to the perfect, true, ultimate meaning of the Lotus".
 This event marked a turning point in Hakuin's life.
 He dedicated the rest of his life to helping others achieve liberation.